Skip to main content

 First, a brief word on the composition of the ACT.
 The ACT has four sections:

-Reading Reading comprehension on long passages 40 questions, 35 minutes
+Reading Reading comprehension on long passages 36 questions, 40 minutes

 For each section, the maximum score is 36.
-The four section scores are then averaged to create a composite score, also out of 36.
+The English, Math, and Reading section scores are then averaged to create a Composite score, also out of 36.
+The Science section is “optional” and thus does not factor into the Composite score, though we are still recommending all students take it.
 Most students are stronger with certain sections than with others, which informs the focus of our test prep.

 Take a diagnostic

 The first step we recommend is to take an in-person diagnostic exam at our office.
-The results of the diagnostic show your strengths and areas of improvement across the four sections of the ACT, and your composite and section scores help us determine the number of sessions you are likely to need to improve your score meaningfully.
-Even if you decide to prep on your own, your score will help you figure out what you want to work on, whether that is refreshing grammar or math concepts or working on managing your time throughout the test.
-(The math and reading sections in particular tend to present timing challenges.)
+The results of the diagnostic show a student’s strengths and areas of improvement across the sections of the ACT, and Composite and section scores help us determine the number of sessions students are likely to need to improve their scores meaningfully.
+Even if a student decides to prep on their own, their score will help them figure out what they want to work on, whether that is refreshing grammar or math concepts or working on managing time throughout the test.

 Plan to test multiple times